epics-modules/opcua/README.md

 Please contact the author [Ralph Lange](mailto:ralph.lange@gmx.de) for details.
 :warning:

+There are two choices for the low-level OPC Ua client library:

-The first supported OPC UA client library is the commercially available Unified Automation C++ Based OPC UA Client SDK.
+1. The commercially available Unified Automation C++ Based OPC UA Client SDK.
+    Original, full implementation.

-The second one one is the open source implementation open62541.
+2. The open source client implementation of the open62541 project.
+    Currently experimental, no support for structured data yet.

 ## Prerequisites